Hosanna-Tabor Evangelical Lutheran Church & School v. Equal Employment Opportunity Commission: Impact

 In 2014, the Archdiocese of Cincinnati ordered its 2,000 teachers regardless of religion to sign a "detailed morality clause" that critics say focuses on "pelvic issues."
 The new contracts forbid teachers from living together, having sex outside of marriage, using in-vitro fertilization or surrogacy, exhibiting a gay "lifestyle" or any speech expressing support for these things.

 Two cases originating from the United States Court of Appeals for the Ninth Circuit have challenged the applicability of Hossana-Tabor to teachers at religious schools who have ministerial duties but lack the title or training expected for such a position, leading to the Supreme Court case Our Lady of Guadalupe School v.
 Morrissey-Berru.
-The July 2020 ruling on those cases relied on Hosanna-Tabor to conclude in favor of the schools against the teachers.
+The July 2020 ruling on that case relied on Hosanna-Tabor to rule in favor of the schools against the teachers.

 The Obama Administration's case was argued by Leondra Kruger, who at the time worked under Solicitor General Donald Verrilli.
 In 2022, as a candidate for the Supreme Court, this led to questions about her views on freedom of religion.